-This review shows that freer labor markets, which have lower tax rates, less regulation, and more competition are much more efficient and dynamic, and are associated with higher employee compensation, greater employment, and significantly higher incomes than labor markets with more regulation and higher taxes.
+This review shows that freer labor markets, which have lower tax rates, less regulation, and more competition, are much more efficient and dynamic and are associated with higher employee compensation and greater employment.

 These findings have important implications for economic policy making.
 They indicate that policies that enhance the free and efficient operation of the labor market significantly expand opportunities and increase prosperity.
 Moreover, they suggest that economic policy reforms can substantially improve economic performance in countries with heavily regulated labor markets and high tax rates.
+As the United States and the rest of the world continue to address the health, economic, and social challenges presented by the novel coronavirus, sound labor market policies that respect the principles of economic and personal freedom will be central for restoring economic growth, while at the same time promoting public safety.

-The U.S. Labor Market: Stability Enhances Economic Growth
+The US Labor Market: Stability Enhances Economic Growth

-This section presents employment, hours worked, and employee compensation data to summarize the performance of the U.S. labor market.
-These data will show that the U.S. has a very dynamic labor market that absorbs the large number of new workers constantly entering the labor force and that also reallocates workers across sectors in response to the enormous changes observed in economic and social conditions that have occurred since 1960.
+This section presents employment, hours worked, and employee compensation data to summarize the performance of the US labor market.
+These data will show that the United States has a very dynamic labor market that absorbs the large number of new workers constantly entering the labor force and that also reallocates workers across sectors in response to the enormous changes observed in economic and social conditions that have occurred since 1960.

-This section will also show that U.S. worker compensation has increased over time at nearly and that the shares of income paid to labor and capital have been roughly constant over time after adjusting for capital depreciation.
+This section will also show that American worker compensation has increased over time at nearly the same rate as productivity and that the shares of income paid to labor and capital have been roughly constant over time after adjusting for capital depreciation.

-Figure 1 shows the total number of market hours worked in the United States relative to the U.S. working age population, whom are those between the ages of 16 and 64 years.
-This is the most complete measure of market work, because it combines employment data with the number of hours per worker.
-This ratio is naturally interpreted as the average annual number of market hours worked per U.S. adult.
-The data are compiled by Cociuba, Prescott, and Uberfeldt (2018).
+Figure 1 shows the total number of market hours worked in the United States relative to the US working age population: those between the ages of sixteen and sixty-four.
+This is the most complete measure of market work because it combines employment data with the number of hours per worker.
+This ratio is naturally interpreted as the average annual number of market hours worked per US adult from 1960 to 2019.
+The data are compiled by Cociuba, Prescott, and Ueberfeldt (2018).